tylim88/FirelordJS/README.md

 - Minimum types creation and no type assertion.
 - Offers truly generic type safe solutions, declare any data shape and unions.
 - Supports deeply nested object type: `Record<string,Record<string,Record<string,...>>>`, max 1000 levels.
-- Supports deeply [nested sub collection](https://firelordjs.com/guides/metatype), all children can [track back](https://firelordjs.com/guides/metatype/#know-your-ancestors) all their ancestors type, max 100 generations.
+- Supports deeply [nested sub collection](https://firelordjs.com/api/metatype), all children can track back all their ancestors type, max 100 generations.
 - Generates all possible flatten paths combinations based on your declared type(e.g.: `a`, `a.b`, `a.b.c`, `a.b.d`, `a.x`, `a.x.y`, `a.x.z`) with type safety.
-- Generates different types for different operations, see [Transformative Types](https://firelordjs.com/highlights/transformative_types) for complete list of type transformations.
+- Generates different types for different operations, see [Transformative Types](https://firelordjs.com/transformative_types) for complete list of type transformations.
-- Package size is the [smallest](https://firelordjs.com/minified_size).
+- Package size is the smallest, 3 KB!
-- Don't need code generation and domain specific language, just pure Typescript all the way.
+- Code generation and domain specific language are not required, just pure Typescript all the way.
-- Supports [@firebase/rules-unit-testing and emulator](https://firelordjs.com/guides/tests), no extra API is needed!
+- Supports [@firebase/rules-unit-testing and emulator](https://firelordjs.com/api/tests), no extra API is needed!
 - Beyond source code testing, we also test built files and published package. (test source code -> build -> test built files -> publish -> test published files)
 - No mock test, all 250 tests test against live database to ensure the highest certainty.

-Firelord is the only library capable of **[typing against](https://firelordjs.com/highlights/query_rule_typing)** Firestore limitations.
-It also blocks undocumented errors and prevent pesky runtime errors like empty array errors([filter](https://firelordjs.com/highlights/where#dealing-with-empty-array-%EF%B8%8F) & [cursors](https://firelordjs.com/highlights/cursor#empty-rest-parameter)) and [implicit data deletion in update operation](https://firelordjs.com/highlights/update#implicit-data-deletion).
+Firelord is the only library capable of **[typing against](https://firelordjs.com/compared_to_SDK/query_rules)** Firestore limitations.
+It also blocks undocumented errors and prevent pesky runtime errors like empty array errors filter, cursors and implicit data deletion in update operation.
 Firelord provides over [30 custom error messages](https://github.com/tylim88/FirelordJS/blob/main/src/types/error.ts) to assist you in writing proper Firestore code!
 Here is an example:

 <p align="center">
 	<img